CommonGuide/commonguide/docs/common_guide.md

-# Welcome to Common Guide
+# We're part Common Guide

 The Common Guide seeks to provide a common base for fast evolving human and planet-centric organisations.